Wrist

 • Trapezoid

-The scaphoid bone crosses both rows as it is the largest carpal bone.
-The scaphoid and the lunate are the two bones which actually articulate with the radius and ulna to form the wrist joint.
+The scaphoid bone is the largest carpal bone and crosses both rows.
+The scaphoid and the lunate are the two bones that join the radius and ulna to form the wrist joint.

-The human hand consists of a broad palm (metacarpus) with 5 digits, attached to the forearm by a joint called the wrist (carpus).
+The human hand consists of a broad palm (metacarpus) with five digits, attached to the forearm by a joint called the wrist (carpus).

 • Middle finger